turingschool/backend-curriculum-site/module1/lessons/intro_to_methods.md

 With your partner, wrap your existing methods in a `Doubler` class and adjust your code so that the output when you run `ruby doubler.rb` is the same as it was before.

-## Summary
+## WrapUp

 * How do we define methods in Ruby?
 * What is the difference in how we define a method that takes arguments from one that does not?
+* How do you call one method from within another method?
 * Why do we use methods?
-* How do we define a simple class in Ruby?